 Of all AI sires data is collected about the ease of the birth of their offspring.
 The purpose of the calving ease registration is to prevent particularly calving problems with heifers by a targeted use of sires whose offspring is born easier.
 These sires are suitable for use on maiden heifers.
-In addition, many beef sires are also tested on the Calving Ease of their offspring.
+In addition, many beef sires are also tested on Calving Ease of their offspring.
 This is meant to create the possibility to select suitable beef sires for commercial breeding to dairy cattle.
 Since 1989 breeding values for sires have been calculated by use of the collected birth data: the breeding value direct calving ease.
 Since 1997 sires have also received a breeding value for the maternal calving process.
 Research shows a negative correlation between the ease with which a calf is born and the ease with which that same calf gives birth to her offspring later.
-The breeding value MCP shows the calving ease for the daughters of the sires.

-Starting in November 2004 the breeding value estimation is a joint evaluation based on data collected in the Netherlands and in Flanders.
+The breeding value Maternal Calving Process (MCP) shows the calving ease for the daughters of the sires.
+Starting in November 2004 the breeding value estimation is a joint evaluation based on data starting in November 2004 the breeding value estimation is a joint evaluation based on data collected in the Netherlands and in Flanders.